Online Firearms Sales 101

 Despite public perception, internet sales of firearms are very regulated.
-If you’re a first-time FFL merchant, you’ll need to obtain legal counsel from an attorney familiar with the purchase and shipping laws and regulations both at a federal level and for every state or territory to which you ship, particularly the Gun Control Act of 1968, which effectively prohibits the shipment of firearms across state lines to anyone except a licensed FFL dealer who can then complete the transaction.
+If you’re a first-time FFL merchant looking to accept payments and sell online, you’ll need to obtain legal counsel from an attorney familiar with the purchase and shipping laws and regulations both at a federal level and for every state or territory to which you ship, particularly the Gun Control Act of 1968, which effectively prohibits the shipment of firearms across state lines to anyone except a licensed FFL dealer who can then complete the transaction.

 What this means in practice is that you cannot sell and ship directly to consumers, but rather that you must complete the sale by shipping the gun to a licensed firearms dealer near your customer who will provide it under the terms required by that state, including background checks and any applicable waiting periods or fees.
 The good news?
 You are not required to do everything yourself.
 The bad news?
-There are a few extra hoops to jump through to complete an online sale.
+There are a few extra hoops to jump through to complete a 2A friendly and legal online sale.

-- Please do not rely on websites as alternatives to legal counsel, we are not lawyers.
+NOTE: Do not rely on ANY website as alternatives to legal counsel, we are not lawyers.
 Get an attorney familiar with the laws that regulate firearms sales

 - Please do feel free to contact us anytime for some free friendly advice on payment processing and FFL friendly gateway solutions